AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 ## Requirements
 A PC, MAC or Unix computer with a fast CPU, good graphics card and a decent amount of memory.
 A CUDA compatible GPU (graphics card) is not necessary for these examples, as they use vector based state observations (i..e, they do not learn from pixel data).

-The latest version of Unity3d.
+The latest version of Unity3d (the AiMULA_GettingStartedExamples.unitypackage requires Unity 2018.2.1f1 or above; package prefabs are not backwards compatable).
 The Personal addition of Unity is free and can be downloaded from here: https://unity3d.com/unity

 Python 3.
 These Unity games were tested using Python 3.6 with Anaconda.
 Instructions how how to download Python and Anaconda can be found here: https://www.anaconda.com/download/.